PURPOSE AI ALTERNATIVE · MARK MANSON AI MENTOR ALTERNATIVE

 Purpose vs heylife: the side-by-side

 Purpose's reviewers praise the mentoring questions and the Mark Manson voice.
-The complaints are consistent across 257 App Store reviews: it can't act, the memory drifts and mixes facts, the Mark voice gets repetitive, and the subscription is sticky. heylife is built around the gap.
+The complaints are consistent across 257 App Store reviews: one voice gets repetitive, the memory drifts and mixes facts, and the subscription is sticky. heylife is built around the gap.

 Purpose heylife.ai

-Voice One voice, one philosophy: Mark Manson.
+Voice variety One voice, one philosophy: Mark Manson.
 When it lands, it lands.
 When it doesn't, reviewers report it gets predictable ("there it is"), too blunt, or just feels generic ("not Mark Manson standards").
-You pick your role models, the people you actually look up to (an athlete, a founder, your grandmother, a writer), and the agent channels their lens into the work it does for each life bucket.
+You pick your council, the role models you actually look up to (an athlete, a founder, your grandmother, a writer). heylife channels their lens into the voices that show up for each moment.

 Memory One long chat thread.
 Reviewers report it forgets what they said, mixes facts between people, conflates events, and "got my story mixed with someone else's."
 Time concept is a frequent gripe.
 Bucket-scoped memory tied to your real life goals (health, work, relationships, money, family).
-What you said last week is what next week's plan is built on, with a clear audit trail.
+What you said last week is what next week's voices know going in, with a clear audit trail.

-Integrations Self-contained chat with quests, missions, and prompts.
+Context Self-contained chat with quests, missions, and prompts.
 No calendar, no email, no Notion, no Health Data.
 The conversation lives in the app and stays there.
-Notion, Gmail, Google Calendar, and Apple Health on day one.
-The agent reads context and writes back.
-It moves things in your real tools, not just in the chat log.
+Connects to Notion, Gmail, Google Calendar, and Apple Health, read-only, so the advisors know what's actually in your week.
+Your data stays yours.

 Differentiation Reviewers repeatedly compare it to ChatGPT ("ChatGPT in a wrapper," "ChatGPT in a trench coat," "free ChatGPT is better").
 The wrapper question is the most cited 1-star theme.
 Not a chat persona.
-A life operating system: five buckets, role-model advisors you choose, agents that act in your real tools.
+A thinking partner with a panel of voices, tuned to your council, grounded in your real week.
 Not something a custom GPT can mimic by tweaking a prompt.

 Pricing approach Subscription, around $20/month or $150/year.
 Reviewers describe sticky cancellation ("Cannot cancel sub without emailing"), surprise renewals, and limited refund options.
 "Tried this expensively for 7 days" is a common note.
 Private beta is free.
 When pricing lands, what you set up free stays usable free.
 Cancel from the app in two taps, not by email.
 We will not paywall the memory you built.